mlondschien/changeforest/README.md

-# Classifier based non-parametric change point detection
+# Random Forests for Change Point Detection

-Change point detection tries to identify times when the probability distribution of a stochastic process or time series changes.
+Change point detection aims to identify structural breaks in the probability distribution of a time series.
 Existing methods either assume a parametric model for within-segment distributions or a based on ranks or distances, and thus fail in scenarios with reasonably large dimensionality.

-`changeforest` implements a classifier based algorithm that consistently estimates change points without any parametric assumptions even in high-dimensional scenarios.
+`changeforest` implements a classifier-based algorithm that consistently estimates change points without any parametric assumptions even in high-dimensional scenarios.
+It uses the out-of-bag probability predictions of a random forest to construct a pseudo-log-likelihood that gets optimized using a computationally feasible two-step method.

 See [1] for details.

 `changeforest` is available as rust crate, a Python package (on [`PyPI`](https://pypi.org/project/changeforest/) and